tempire/festival/articles/dancefest-the-trailer.md

 Not just one dance, but many dances.

-Not just one top-notch teacher in one genre, but many famous teachers.
+Not just famous teachers in one genre, but famous teachers is many genres.

-DanceFest will expose you to levels of dancing you haven't seen before in these genres.
-We want to help you take your dancing to the next level, easily and hassle-free.
+DanceFest will expose you to levels of dancing you haven't seen before.
+We want to help you take your dancing to the next level, easily and with no stress.

 So let's kick off 2013 with the coolest trailer you've seen for *any* dance event.

 Seriously.

-This is DanceFest.
+**This is DanceFest.**

-And we're just getting started.
+*And we're just getting started.*